aayush4vedi/CynicalReader/TICKET.md

 * **To Ponder**
   *
   * What about scalability??? new tags(UPDATE: Fixed; read comments in `th_creator.py`), new sources, new scrapers etc???
+  * What if I am scraping with my laptop & wifi goes off???????How will I know & how to fix it??
   * See if you can use these sites too:
     * hackernoon.com
     * npmjs.com